3dcorrea/Giftastic/README.md

 This is a project that utilizes the GIPHY RESTful API to generate pictures/gifs. clicking the "add topic" button will query the API and produce your result.

-WHen you click a still gif, it will animate! (in theory)
+When you click a still gif, it will animate! (in theory)